Is your culture survey telling you what’s really going on below the surface?

 Take this example…

-A survey conducted of a large call centre identified that the call centre staff were, on the whole, very happy.
-They loved the company, the job and the leadership.
-In the typical post survey “workshops” conducted by HR where everyone is bought in to discuss the results, the team nodded and smiled and had no further input on improvements, other than “more training”.
-They were congratulated and sent back to work.
-There was the obligatory back slapping for the managers who were heralded as exemplary examples, and the HR team moved on – nothing to be done here.
+A survey conducted of a large call centre identified that the call centre staff were, on the whole, happy.
+They loved the company, the job and the leadership - high scores in all engagement and alignment factors.
+In the typical post survey “workshops” conducted by HR where everyone is invited to discuss the results, the team nodded and smiled, were interactive and congenial.
+They were congratulated and sent back to work - anointed as high performing.
+There was the obligatory back slapping for the Manager who was heralded as an exemplary example, and the HR team moved on – nothing to see here.

 I started working in the era before fancy software programs were used to hear from the workforce.
-Those of my vintage will recall the old “suggestion box”.
-Under lock and key people would scratch on a piece of paper all sorts of ideas and thoughts (including rude or offensive although these were equally insightful).
-This old fashioned (eek, non-digital) approach provided way more insight than I’ve ever had from the new fandangle software programs for a number of reasons.
-It wasn’t forced, it wasn’t restricted to highly orchestrated questions, it wasn’t event based, there were no participation targets, it was organic and in my opinion, just better intel.
+In my day, we just asked!
+We also used rudimentary methods - those of my vintage will recall the old “suggestion box”.
+Under lock and key people would scratch on a piece of paper all sorts of ideas and thoughts (including rude and offensive - equally insightful!) and sometimes profoundly genius.
+This old fashioned (eek, non-digital) approach provided way more insight than what I’ve ever had from the new fandangle software programs for a number of reasons; it wasn’t forced; it wasn’t restricted to highly orchestrated questions; it wasn’t event based; there were no participation targets; it was organic; and in my opinion, just better intel.
 It provided great insight into what was really going on beneath the surface because people weren’t forced to contribute.

 Don’t use culture surveys if you really want to know what’s going on beneath the surface.

 Having said all that, surveys do have a place.
-They can be a good way to get a benchmark of where to start as long as you deep dive after the survey.
-When used to measure specific initiatives rather than culture as a whole (pulse surveys) useful data at a micro level can be obtained as long as it’s used in context and not taken as gospel.
+They can be a good way to get a benchmark of where to start as long as you deep dive after the survey and contextualise the results.
+When used to measure specific initiatives rather than culture as a whole (pulse surveys), useful data at a micro level can be obtained, as long as it’s used in context and not taken as gospel.

 What should be done instead?